Cray-HPE/docs-csm/operations/security_and_authentication/Change_Credentials_on_ServerTech_PDUs.md

 - The Cray command line interface \(CLI\) tool is initialized and configured on the system.
 - The PDU is accessible over the network.
 A PDU can be reachable by its xname hostname, but may not yet be discovered by HSM.
-- PDUs are made by ServerTech.
+- PDUs are manufactured by ServerTech.

     ```bash
     ncn-m001# PDU=x3000m0